ibm-cloud-docs/Cloudant/guides/model_data.md

 the documents which comprise the current state.
 As views are precomputed, this shouldn’t adversely affect application performance.

-## Why this helps consider immutable data
+## Why this helps you consider immutable data

 Behind our `https://$ACCOUNT.cloudant.com/` interface is a distributed database.
 Within the cluster, documents are bucketed into a number of shards which collectively form the